CruzHacks/cruzhacks-mailing-microservice/README.md

 `yarn serve`

 * Begin an emulator suite at `localhost:4000` with your function being served at `localhost:5000`.
 You can navigate the UI of the Emulator Suite to find the actual endpoint.
+* Note: Cors must properly be configured on the client side

 ### Test